China releases first Crown Resorts staff jailed for gambling crimes

 2 Min Read

-SHANGHAI (Reuters) - China released 10 employees of Australian casino operator Crown Resorts Ltd on Wednesday, the first of 16 who were detained in October and sentenced in June for illegally promoting gambling.
+SHANGHAI (Reuters) - China released 10 employees of Australian casino operator Crown Resorts Ltd on Wednesday, the first of 16 who were detained in October and sentenced in June for gambling crimes.

+Four employees, including Australian national Jerry Xuan, emerged from a Shanghai detention facility accompanied by family members and security officials, according to a Reuters reporter at the scene.
+They left immediately in cars without speaking to media.

+"Everything went ok," a family member of one of the employees told Reuters on condition of anonymity.

 Nineteen employees were detained as Crown was trying to attract high-spending Chinese to its casinos outside of China, where gambling is illegal except in the territory of Macau.
 A court jailed 16 of the employees including three Australians for nine to 10 months, back-dated to their October detention.